 Recent News

-- Register for the 40th EPSO Plant Science Seminar – the 20th February 2025 seminar will focus on the “The role of sugar and nitrogen in plant signalling” 03/02/2025
+- Register for the 43rd EPSO Plant Science Seminar – the 22nd May 2025 seminar will focus on the “Breakthroughs in horticultural species” 07/05/2025